Blog Commenting for SEO and Exposure: More Than Dofollow Links

 Dropping 100 one line comments and getting 90% of them deleted still results in ten links.
 This is the same calculation as the spam industry makes.

-This way you mostly build links poorly attended or dead blogs plus hugely popular blogs where there are 50 or more comments and your link is one of them.
+This way you mostly build links on poorly attended or dead blogs.
+You may also get some links on hugely popular blogs where there are 50 or more comments and your link is one of them.
+As there are so many of them they get discounted too by Google.

 - Establish a long lasting relationship between you and the blogger